ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-hexagon-nodes" %}Our research topics

-In our unit we work on a broad range of cutting-edge fundamental research topics to strenghten the development of high-level European AI.
+In our unit we work on a broad range of cutting-edge fundamental research topics to strenghten the development of high-level AI in Europe.

 {% include section.html %}

-## Featured
+## Research Topics

 {% include list.html component="card" data="projects" filter="group == 'featured'" %}

 {% include section.html %}

-## More
+## Projects & Partners

+Our researchers are actively involved in various consortia, projects, and collaborations.

 {% include list.html component="card" data="projects" filter="!group" style="small" %}